Shreeji Global FMCG Limited IPO Opens on November 04, 2025 - www.lokmattimes.com

 Shreeji Global FMCG Limited IPO Opens on November 04, 2025

-PNN Mumbai (Maharashtra) [India], November 1: Shreeji Global FMCG Limited (The Company, Shreeji) is engaged in the manufacturing and ...
+Mumbai (Maharashtra) [India], November 1: Shreeji Global FMCG Limited (The Company, Shreeji) is engaged in the manufacturing and processing of ground ...

 The issue size is 68,00,000 equity shares at a face value of ₹ 10 each with a price band of ₹ 120 – ₹ 125 Per Share.